top of page

 • Enjoy breakfast at the hotel.

-• Depart from Kohima to Dimapur, marking the end of the Dzukou Valley Trek adventure.
+• Depart from Kigwema to Dimapur, marking the end of the Dzukou Valley Trek adventure.
 Our service ends here, leave only footprints take only sweet memories of Northeastern Himalayas.

 DSC_0162.JPG